gvwilson/thirdbit/src/fiction/in-heck/index.md

 *Chonk!*
 Thoughtful's shot pinged off one of the crab tanks.
 *Chonk!*
-His second shot knocked one of the little scout bots into the air.
+His second shot knocked over one of the little scout bots.
-It hit the ground,
+It tumbled,
 righted itself,
-and rejoined the attack.
+and raced toward them again.

 Special Blazes braced himself, brought his hands together, and *pushed*.
 The lead crab tank braked hard but couldn't dodge the enormous white fireball.
-The blast of its impact knocked the bot onto its side, but almost immediately one of its armored claws punched the ground.
+The impact knocked the bot onto its side.
+One of its armored claws immediately punched the ground.
-The crab tank heaved itself back onto its legs, shook itself like a wet cat, and rolled implacably forward.
+The crab tank heaved itself upright, shook itself like a wet cat, and rolled implacably forward.